webplatform/docs/guides/html_forms_basics/index.md

   <option value="bognor">Bognor Regis</option>
 </select></li></syntaxhighlight>

-The <code>&lt;select&gt;</code> element is quite different to the others we've seen so far: it creates a single line form control that, when activated, drops down to reveal multiple options, as defined in the <code>&lt;option&gt;</code> elements.
+The <code>&lt;select&gt;</code> element is quite different from the others we've seen so far: it creates a single line form control that, when activated, drops down to reveal multiple options, as defined in the <code>&lt;option&gt;</code> elements.
 The <code>value</code> attribute contains the actual data that is submitted for the selected option when you submit the form, and the text content inside the elements are the values the user sees.

-== Step Four: further structuring with fieldsets and legends ==
+== Step four: further structuring with fieldsets and legends ==

 The final form example is identical to the last one, except that we have wrapped the different major parts of the form in
 <code>&lt;fieldset&gt;</code> elements, and given each one its own <code>&lt;legend&gt;</code> element.
 For example: